cartek99/network-connection-visualizer/README.md

 # Network Connection Visualizer

-Visualize your computer’s active public network connections on a world map.
+Visualize your computer’s active public network connections on a modern world map.

 ## Features

-- Detects all active public (non-local) network connections.
+- Lists all external network connections by process, PID, remote IP, organization, and location.
-- Uses geolocation to plot remote hosts on a world map.
+- Plots connections on a world map using the latest Stadia Maps basemap.
-- Generates a high-quality image showing your global network footprint.
+- Logs all results to a file with timestamps.
+- Table view in the console for quick inspection.

 ## Requirements